 2 Connecting a battery up backways – This is a really common issue and can be spendy to fix.

-Anyway, we are going to avoid these common issues because we are going to follow some basic battery fitting tips.
+Anyway, we will avoid these common issues because we will follow some basic battery fitting tips.

 3 Failing to calibrate the Battery control module

 1 Removing the car’s computer power